LinuxJedi/linuxjedi.co.uk/content/blog/2017/03/19/maw-chap-5.rst

 in the string.
 However, this doesn't work well because if string keys are short, it will not hash evenly to all of the hash table (see MAW p.151) and different character combinations hash to same value (i.e. "abc", "bca" all add up to the same value).

-because char value is between 0 and 127.
-If all the keys are 8 or less characters long, then the keys can only hash to positions 0 through :math:`8\cdots127 = 1016` and the keys are not distribute over the entire table if the table size is picked large.

 The slides listed in the reference section offer some examples on hash function pick if we know the keys beforehand (i.e. if keys :math:`s` are the real numbers uniformly